sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-2.markdown

 mailer, the repository, and the entity classes.
 One consequence of requiring all these files is that the tests for the Factory tend to run a slower than when we’re testing classes that get to dependencies passed on initialization (but they'll still be faster than if we booted up the entire app).

-Out tests for the factory are pretty basic.
+Our tests for the factory are pretty basic.
 Since the factory only creates new instances of things, we just need to verify that it’s working properly.
 Something like this should be sufficient for a unit test.

 {% highlight ruby %}